 booklet 32 pp., f/e/d

 The history of Mozart’s Rondo in A major for piano and orchestra, K.386, is somewhat odd / unfortunate.
 The composition was not originally published.
 Constanze Mozart sold the manuscript.
 Thereafter, the manuscript was split up, and parts of the composition got scattered.
-People long believed that the composition was left incomplete, with the last part missing entirely, other sections only being available as a piano transcript from 1838.
+People long believed that the composition was left incomplete, with the last part missing entirely.
+Other sections only seemed available as a piano transcript from 1838.
 Only in 1980, Alan Tyson rediscovered the last three sheets (5.5 pages) in the British Library.

 Up to that point, there had been various attempts to complete / reconstruct the complete composition; I suspect that both Clara Haskil (1955) and Vladimir Ashkenazy (1966) play Alfred Einstein‘s reconstruction.
-It’s not bad, quite “Mozartian”, though I sense (particularly after listening to Bezuidenhout’s recording, of course) that in that reconstruction the proportions are not “right”.
+It’s not bad, quite “Mozartian”.
+However, I sense (particularly after listening to Bezuidenhout’s recording, of course) that in that reconstruction the proportions are not “right”.
 The coda is definitely short.
-Either it was not known how many bars / pages were missing, or — understandably — the reconstructors did not dare adding too much of their own invention to Mozart’s composition.
+It was possibly not known how many bars / pages were missing.
+Alternatively and understandably, the reconstructors did not dare adding too much of their own invention to Mozart’s composition.
 Of course, one cannot blame this on the early performing artists (Haskil, Ashkenazy).
 Though, remember: even what Kristian Bezuidenhout is playing is in parts a reconstruction from the piano transcript.

 A Motif Re-Used by Ignacy Paderewski?

-and Ignacy Paderewski’s famous Minuet in G (a.k.a.
-“Menuet à l’antique” or “Menuet célèbre”) from his 6 Humoresques de concert, op.14:
+and the famous Minuet in G (a.k.a.
+“Menuet à l’antique” or “Menuet célèbre”) by Ignacy Paderewski () from his 6 Humoresques de concert, op.14:

 Sure, the key and the rhythm different, but I still asked myself whether Paderewski took the idea from Mozart’s composition?
-In any case, both compositions have a potential to turn into “earworms”; with this and especially considering the incomplete version of the Rondo as performed before 1980, one may indeed get the feeling that K.386 is a composition oF minor value (an excuse for Paderewski to “steal” the idea?).
-This also maybe explains why other artists did not include K.386 when recording all of Mozart’s piano concertos.
+In any case, both compositions have a potential to turn into “earworms”.
+With this, one may indeed get the feeling that K.386 is a composition oF minor value.
+Especially considering the incomplete version of the Rondo as performed before 1980.
+An excuse for Paderewski to “steal” the idea?
+This also perhaps explains why other artists did not include K.386 when recording all of Mozart’s piano concertos.

 About the above interpretations: